hctom/drubo/README.md

 $ vendor/bin/robo project:init
 ```

-You can also use this command to change any of the project configuration later.

 #### List available commands

 From now on you may run ```vendor/bin/robo``` in your project directory to